 - Bland-Name Product: Keisuke, Naomi, and their friends visit Tokyo "Dysnie" Land in chapter 3.

 - Feel No Pain: The cause of many of Keisuke's family problems.
-Since they don't feel pain, and can recover for any injury requiring nothing but time, they tend to be rather careless.
+Since they don't feel pain and can recover from any injury requiring nothing but time, they tend to be rather careless.

 - Fingore: At the end of the first chapter, Keisuke's grandmother reveals that dinner will have to wait until her fingertips grow back.

 - Good Thing You Can Heal: A lot of the comedy comes from Keisuke getting horribly injured.